History of Berliner FC Dynamo: Golden era (1978–1989)

 BFC Dynamo recruited 20-year-old attacking midfielder Thomas Doll from relegated F.C.
 Hansa Rostock in 1986.
 Doll and Andreas Thom would form one of the most effective attacking duos in East German football in the late 1980s.
 The 1986–87 season saw renewed competition in the DDR-Oberliga.
 BFC Dynamo still managed to claim the league title at the end of the 1986-87 DDR-Oberliga.
 BFC Dynamo would face fierce competition from 1.
 FC Lokomotiv Leipzig in the 1987–88 season.
 The second half of the 1987-88 DDR-Oberliga was a tight race against 1.
 FC Lokomotive Leipzig until the end.
 BFC Dynamo eventually won the 1987-88 DDR-Oberliga on goal difference in the final matchday.
 The team thus became East German champions for the tenth consecutive season.
 Andreas Thom became the best goalscorer in the league with 20 goals.
 The team then defeated FC Carl Zeiss Jena 2–0 in front of 40,000 spectators at the Stadion der Weltjugend in the final of the 1987–88 FDGB-Pokal and finally completed the Double.

 Thom was voted the 1988 East German footballer of the year.

 The team celebrates the victory in the 1988-89 FDGB-Pokal at the Stadion der Weltjugend on 1 April 1989.

 Long-time club chairman Manfred Kirste was replaced by Herbert Krafft in 1988.
 BFC Dynamo was drawn against West German champions SV Werder Bremen in the first round of the 1988-89 European Cup.
 BFC Dynamo sensationally won the first leg 3–0 at the Friedrich-Ludwig-Jahn-Sportpark.
 Bodo Rudwaleit was a match hero, with numerous saves.
 However, the team lost the return leg at the Weser-Stadion with 0–5.
 The return leg would become known as the second "Miracle on the Weser".
 BFC Dynamo was in fourth place in the league after the first half of the 1988-89 DDR-Oberliga, a full nine points behind SG Dynamo Dresden.
 It was the team's worst result after the first half of a league season in 14 years.
 BFC Dynamo reached the final of the FDGB-Pokal for the second consecutive season.
 The team defeated FC Karl-Marx-Stadt 1–0 in the final of the 1988-89 FDGB-Pokal, after one goal by Andreas Thom.
-Dynamo eventually finished the 1988-89 DDR-Oberliga as runner-up.
+BFC Dynamo eventually finished the 1988-89 DDR-Oberliga as runner-up.
 SG Dynamo Dresden was the new league champion.

 Helmut Jäschke became new coach in 1989.
 As the winner of the 1988-89 FDGB-Pokal, BFC Dynamo was set to play the DFV-Supercup against league champions SG Dynamo Dresden.
 It was the first edition of the DFV-Supercup.
 BFC Dynamo won the match 4-1 and became the first and, eventually, only winner of the DFV-Supercup in the history of East German football.